Project-READ-Literacy-Network/prln-website/content/programs-and-services/programs-for-adults/content.md

-We believe that literacy and Essential Skills are necessary to function independently to reach an individual’s full potential.
+We believe that literacy and Skills for Success are necessary to function independently to reach an individual’s full potential.
 Low literacy affects many aspects of life including health, income, employment, parenting, education or training and daily living.